-\paragraph*{Use of the anonymous conference key} Contrary to standard CKA schemes, the secret conference key established by ACKA and fully-ACKA protocols must be used in a non-trivial encryption scheme in order to protect the participants' identities.
-Indeed, if the sender would simply encrypt a secret message with the conference key and broadcast it publicly, every party in the network would understand who the sender is after realizing who performed the broadcast.
+Contrary to standard QKD and CKA, the secret conference key established by ACKA and fully-ACKA protocols must be used in a non-trivial encryption scheme in order to protect the participants' identities.
+If the sender simply encrypts a message with the conference key and broadcasts it, every other party would identify the sender as the party who performed the broadcast.

 In the ACKA scenario, the solution is straightforward.
-Every party in the network is forced to broadcast a random string, while the sender broadcasts their message encrypted with the conference key.
-Only the receivers will be able to decrypt the sender's broadcast by using the conference key.
+Every party in the network is asked to broadcast a random string, while the sender broadcasts the encrypted message.
+Only the receivers are able to decrypt the sender's broadcast by using the conference key.

 In the fully-ACKA scenario the receivers do not know the sender's identity and the previous solution could reveal it.
-In this case, a possibility would be to employ classical anonymous broadcasting protocols.
-In \cite{anonymous-broadcast} the authors introduce a protocol that requires $\log_2 n$ bipartite private channel uses for every bit to be broadcast, which works against at most $n/6$ colluding parties.
+In this case, a possibility would be to employ classical anonymous broadcasting protocols \cite{anonymous-broadcast}.